Otavalo market visit 1946

 • In the past, the indigenous Saturday market started at sunrise and ended early, around 8 am.
 Nowadays, the market still starts early, but the Tourist market lasts all day.
 Not only on Saturdays, but also on weekdays.

 • More important than actually buying something is to negotiate a price.
-A necessary but friendly game really.
-For you and for the seller.
+A necessary & friendly game actually between buyer & seller.

 • Generally prices are more flexible in the afternoon.
-So, if you’ve seen something nice in the morning but didn’t reach a deal, go back in the afternoon and try again.
+So, if you’ve seen something nice in the morning but didn’t buy it or make a deal, go back in the afternoon & try again.

 Visit Ecuador logo